Tucson Festival of Books

 Poetry vs. the Patriarchy

 A viral headline recently asked, "Did Women Ruin the Workplace?"
 In yet another era of sexism and misogyny, what kind of intervention can poetry make?
-Hear from three visionary poets who confront everyday injustices and cultural crises in their writing to affirm a more equal world.
+Hear from two visionary poets who confront everyday injustices and cultural crises in their writing to affirm a more equal world.
+(Unfortunately, Felicia Zamora will not take part in this session as originally planned.)

 Panelists